bdoms/gae_deploy/readme.md

 The `branches` argument works the same as the Trello integration: a notification will only be sent when a branch in this list is deployed.

+The `names` argument is an optional a mapping of branches to their display names, which will be used when announcing the release.

 ## Cache-Busting

 To cache-buste, first make sure that your `app.yaml` file contains a very long expiration, such as: